CChenLi/Linux/README.md

 - Directoreis, executble programs, devices
 - Hidden file start with a dot .ssh .profile

+### Metadata and Inodes
+- Every file is associated with descriptive info called metadata, including:
+	- File type (regular, dir,...)
+	- Link count, how many directory entries link to the file
+	- Permission,  which users can read, write, or execute a file
+	- File owner
+	- File size (in Byte)
+	- Time of last access (read/execute), last modification (write), and change to inode
+	- Disk address of file contents
+- Inodes & directories
+	- Every file in the file system is associated with an inode, a data structure that stores its corresponding file's metadata
+	- Inodes are stored in an inode table, which is an array with all the files in the filesystem.
+	- Each inode has a unique inode number that is used to index into the table
+	- A directory is actually a file mapping filenames to inode numbers
+	- Inodes and directories work together to store metadata for every file

+### Links
+- Hard links points directly to inode on dist, This means multiple files can map to the same inode
+- Symbolic(soft) links point to the path of the file
+- Create link
+	- Hard: `ln source link`
+	- Soft: `ln -s source link`

 ### Using Linux with a shell
 Shell is a interface where you can interact with Linux, bash, zsh